 The following tips will help you be prepared for web app development so as not to have regrets about outsized expenses you could have avoided.

+Step 3.
 Use ready-made solutions when possible.
 Keep in mind that you don’t have to build all features from scratch, as similar solutions may already exist in the form of community-built libraries or third-party integrations (registration via Facebook or Google, for example).
 We’ve already mentioned that Ruby on Rails offers many libraries that accelerate web app and website development.
 ActiveAdmin is one of them.
 Using ActiveAdmin, developers can enable powerful content management functionality for their web apps.

 Step 4.
 Save on cloud hosting solutions.
 We use Amazon Web Services as the primary service for hosting web projects we create.
 AWS offers flexible pricing, with each service priced a la carte.
 This means you pay only for the services you use.
 This makes a lot of sense for server infrastructure, as traffic is unpredictable.
 This is especially true for startups, as it’s hard to say when exactly they’ll attract the first wave of users.
 That’s why the cloud pricing model suits startups best.